Garfield's Halloween Adventure: Production

 Phil Roman, who previously directed Garfield specials Here Comes Garfield and Garfield on the Town, founded his own company called Film Roman to continue producing the specials.
 Garfield in Disguise was one of the first specials he made under his own company, after Garfield in the Rough.
 Writer Jim Davis stated he intended the special to begin on a familiar tone, then "go somewhere that would at least scare 4-year-olds".
 For the part of the old man, C. Lindsay Workman was cast as the voice, having previously voiced Garfield's grandfather in Garfield on the Town.
 Producer Lee Mendelson chose Workman, searching for a deep voice.

 The animation was carried out in Indiana, with Davis saying animators sought to achieve a "swirly, cross-dissolve" effect to portray the ghosts.
-The animators also sought to give the ghosts a glowing affect.
+The animators also sought to give the ghosts a glowing effect.
 Workman's character was designed to emphasize his advanced age, with one staff artist urging the addition of warts and different-looking eyes.
 For the musical score, Ed Bogas and Desirée Goyette were employed, having previously worked on Garfield television specials.